Sh4N4C1/havoc-memfiles/README.md

 This project is basically based on [memFiles](https://github.com/Octoberfest7/memFiles)

-Details are all at [memFiles](https://github.com/Octoberfest7/memFiles) , I'm just trying to port to Havoc c&c
+Details are all at [memFiles](https://github.com/Octoberfest7/memFiles), I'm just trying to port to Havoc c&c.

-Note that in my experiments it can be extremely *unstable*
+Note that in my experiments it can be extremely *unstable*, and i changed `redteam` str to `Temp`, which means the fake file path must contain Temp.

 ## Install